 - make them better off than they were before making the purchase.

+If a business cannot produce things at a price that fulfils these conditions, buyers will go to other producers or buy different products.
 Producers who do not make people better off will not make a profit for long.

 Profit = income - expenditure

 This is new value that did not exist before.
 The producer created the value by making the product and by finding people who valued it.

 To make a profit, a business must add value.
 They must take some components and put them together in a way that makes them more useful to other people.
 The components must be worth more when put together in the product than they were worth separately.
 That is adding value.